autocrypt/autocrypt/doc/pgp-interop.rst

 can I put my regular pgp keys into Autocrypt?

-- MUAs should not provide UI for importing keys for level1
+- MUAs should not provide UI for importing keys for Level 1
-- allowed for level0 to get traction early on (as replacement for keyservers)
+- allowed for Level 0 to get traction early on (as replacement for keyservers)

 can I use someone's pgp key that i have for encrypting mail to that person?